 Individuals interested in becoming a supervisor, newly promoted supervisors, or supervisors wishing to enhance their leadership skills, communication, and effectiveness.

-Chris Petree is the Public Works Director for the City of Rochester, and has worked in the public works profession for over 20 years.
-He previously served as the Public Works Director for the City of Rochester from 2018–2019, the City of Lakeville from 2008–early 2018 and the City of Hugo from 1999–2008.
-Prior to 1999, he worked in the Utilities Division at the City of Apple Valley.
+Chris Petree serves as the director of Rochester operations for WSB.
+Prior to working at WSB, Chris served as the director of public works for the City of Rochester from 2018–2019, the City of Lakeville from 2008–2018, the City of Hugo from 1999–2008, and was the head water treatment plant operator for the City of Apple Valley.
 Chris has a B.A. in business management from the College of St. Scholastica; has completed the Public Works Executive Fellowship, Public Works Leadership Academy, Public Works Certificate Program, and the Underground Utilities Construction Inspectors School; and is an LTAP Roads Scholar.
 He served as the APWA–MN Chapter president in 2017 and is currently the Chapter's alternate delegate.
-He is also a member of the NHCC Construction Programs Advisory Board and the DCTC Civil Engineering & Technology Advisory Board.
+He is also a member of the DCTC Civil Engineering & Technology Advisory Board.

 Steve Albrecht, P.E, has served as operations administrator, community engineer, and director of land and natural resources for the Shakopee Mdewakanton Sioux Community since 2018.
-In this role, he is charged with leadership, budgeting, and planning of the Public Works, Facilities, Parks, Recreation, and Natural Resources Divisions.
-Previously, he served as Public Works Director/City Engineer for the City of Prior Lake from 2004–2010.
-From 1994–2003, Steve worked as a consulting engineering for a variety of municipal clients in Carver, Scott, Dakota and Hennepin Counties.
+In this role, he is charged with leadership, budgeting, and planning of the Public Works, Property Services, and Land and Natural Resources Divisions.
+Previously, he served as the public works director for the City of Burnsville from 2011–2018.
+From 2004–2010, he served as public works director/City Engineer for the City of Prior Lake.
+From 1994–2003, Steve worked as consulting engineering for a variety of municipal clients in Carver, Scott, Dakota, and Hennepin Counties.
 He has a degree in agricultural-water resource engineering from the University of Wisconsin and is a licensed civil engineer in Minnesota.
-In his capacity as Public Works Director for Burnsville, Steve is involved with several committees and policy groups, including APWA–MN, Transportation Advisory Board Technical Advisory Committee, and Metro Cities and League of Minnesota Cities Legislative Committees.
+In his capacity as public works director for Burnsville, Steve is involved with several committees and policy groups, including APWA–MN, Transportation Advisory Board Technical Advisory Committee, and Metro Cities and League of Minnesota Cities Legislative Committees.